fluencelabs/cli/docs/commands/README.md

 ## `fluence dependency npm install [PACKAGE-NAME | PACKAGE-NAME@VERSION]`

-(For advanced users) Install npm project dependencies (all dependencies are cached inside .fluence/npm directory of the current user)
+(For advanced users) Install npm project dependencies (all dependencies are cached inside user's .fluence/npm directory)

 ```
 USAGE
   $ fluence dependency npm install [PACKAGE-NAME | PACKAGE-NAME@VERSION] [--no-input] [--force] [--global]

 ARGUMENTS
   PACKAGE-NAME | PACKAGE-NAME@VERSION  Package name.
+Installs a first version it can find in the following list:
+                                       fluence.yaml, , user's .fluence/config.yaml, dependency versions recommended by
-Installs the latest version of the package by default.
-If you want
+                                       fluence, latest version cargo is aware of.
+If you want to install a specific
-                                       to install a specific version, you can do so by appending @ and the version to
+                                       version, you can do so by appending @ and the version to the package name.
+For
-                                       the package name.
-For example: @fluencelabs/aqua-lib@0.6.0
+                                       example: @fluencelabs/aqua-lib@0.6.0

 FLAGS
   --force     Force install even if the dependency/dependencies is/are already installed